What to expect the first day of Camp

 What should my child bring?

 Full-day campers will need to bring a sack lunch, and all campers should come with a water bottle.
-Morning snack will be provided.
+A light morning snack will be provided.

 What if my child doesn’t know anyone?